 - receive performance ratings and rewards in a fair and consistent manner.

-This policy applies to all permanent SPA employees who are regularly scheduled to work 20 or more hours each week.
+This policy applies to all permanent SHRA employees who are regularly scheduled to work 20 or more hours each week.

-It is the responsibility of all supervisors, managers, department heads, directors, deans and vice chancellors to assure that the policies and procedures of the SPA Performance Management System are administered equitably and consistently.
+It is the responsibility of all supervisors, managers, department heads, directors, deans and vice chancellors to assure that the policies and procedures of the SHRA Performance Management System are administered equitably and consistently.

 It is the supervisor’s duty to implement each stage of the performance appraisal process and communicate it to employees so they fully understand job expectations and the importance of their role in the department.